runawayhorse001/LearningApacheSpark/docs/_sources/stats.rst.txt

 Linear Algebra Preliminaries
 ++++++++++++++++++++++++++++

-Since I have documented the Linear Algebra Preliminaries in my Prelim Exam note for Numberical Analysis, the interested reader is referred to [Feng2014]_ for more details (Figure. :ref:`fig_linear_algebra`).
+Since I have documented the Linear Algebra Preliminaries in my Prelim Exam note for Numerical Analysis, the interested reader is referred to [Feng2014]_ for more details (Figure. :ref:`fig_linear_algebra`).

 .. _fig_linear_algebra:
 .. figure:: images/linear_algebra.png